K-Hilman/lique.github.io/README.md

 4. Video + Audio
 5. Excercise

+The web app is unfinished, please use the android APK for testing.
-In comparison to the original application, the web app offers several advantages.
+In comparison to the original application, the web app may offer several advantages.

 Cross-platform compability
 1. IOS users are now able to use the app